context-labs/minecraft-ai/README.md

 The game is built using the following components:

-- **Engine**: Main game engine that manages the scene, camera, and game loop
 - **World**: Manages chunks and terrain generation
 - **Chunk**: Represents a 16x16x16 section of blocks
 - **Block**: Defines different block types and their properties